MatMLlab/model_test/README.md

-# model_test_for_nmi
+# personal_model_test
-This is a repository for NMI reviewers.
+This is a repository for personal testing.

 ## Description
-This a deep learning model for structure symmetry description, material property prediction, and material design, which is based on capsule transformers.
+This a deep learning model.

 ## Development Environment
 ### Package dependencies